An Employee's Guide to Health Benefits Under COBRA

 - A qualified beneficiary engages in conduct that would justify the plan in terminating coverage of a similarly situated participant or beneficiary not receiving continuation coverage (such as fraud).

 If continuation coverage is terminated early, the plan must provide the qualified beneficiary with an early termination notice.
-(See Your COBRA Rights and Responsibilities above.)
+(See Your COBRA Rights and Responsibilities earlier in this booklet.)

 If you decide to terminate your COBRA coverage early, you generally won't be able to get a Marketplace plan outside of the open enrollment period.
-(See Alternatives to COBRA Continuation Coverage above.)
+(See Alternatives to COBRA Continuation Coverage earlier in this booklet.)

 Extension of an 18-month Period of Continuation Coverage